 Phantom limb syndrome is the feeling of sensations in a limb that has been removed.
 The limb may feel as though it is still attached to the body.
 This is because the brain continues to get messages from nerves that used to "feel" for the missing limb.

 The exact cause is not known.
 It is thought that the feelings happen because the brain must rewire itself to adjust to the changes in the body.

 This problem is more common in adults.
 Other things that may raise the risk are:

 Pre-amputation pain or infection

 A blood clot in the amputated limb

-Previous damage to spinal cord or peripheral nerves that supplied the affected limb
+Previous damage to the spinal cord or the peripheral nerves of the affected limb

 Shooting, stabbing, piercing, or burning pain

 The limb still being attached and working normally